SRay-2020/MP2---Language-Memory-Game/README.md

 Css – For styling website

-Bootstrap – Used Bootstrap grid system, navbar, carousel and called classes
+Bootstrap – Used Bootstrap grid system and called classes

 JavaScript – For creating functions and interactive elements on project